argoproj/argo-workflows/community/sustainability_effort.md

 For those who focus on just one area of the code (such as UI), the `Reviewer` and `Approver` roles can optionally be scoped to just that area.

-Anybody in any of these roles can sign up to be a part of this Incentive System.
+Any person in a designated role can sign up to participate in this Incentive System.
 Participants are expected to try to advance in roles.
-The minimum expectations are different depending on which role:
+There are different expectations depending on the role:
 - Member: should focus primarily on authoring PRs, should average a minimum of 8 hours per week; can also assist with triaging bugs or optionally reviewing PRs
 - Reviewer: should author PRs and review PRs to move into the "Approver" role, should average a minimum of 2 hours per week of either PR review time or triaging bugs
 - Approver/Lead: should average a minimum of 2 hours per week of either PR review time or triaging bugs